• Skip to main content

 • Leave the bacon grease in the pan and add the oil.
 When it is hot, add potatoes, onion, salt, pepper, and thyme.

 • Stir to combine and make sure everything is coated with oil.
 Cover the pan and reduce the heat to medium-low.
-Cook the potatoes undisturbed for 10-12 minutes or until they are just shy of fork-tender.
+Let the potatoes steam undisturbed for ten to twelve minutes or until they are just shy of fork-tender.

 • Remove the lid and turn the heat back up to medium.
 Use a pancake turner to turn the potatoes over.
 Let them cook uncovered and undisturbed for five minutes.
 Turn them over again and cook for another five minutes.
 Repeat one more time for a total cooking time of approximately 15 minutes for this step.